bhongy/vscode-react-clone/README.md

 - **ContextService** is a stateful service.
 First support came to mind is to combine with keybindings result to support issuing different commands based on "where" or "when" like "when `editorTextFocus`".
 - **KeybindingsService** depends on KeyInputsService and ContextService.
 It's just a simple map - given event stream of key inputs and current context, issue a command (handler).
 Probably aim for every keybinding will map to a command - never an adhoc function.

+## Glossary (TBD)

+### Command
+A data structure (not side-effect).
+This is how to "request" vscode to "do" something.
+TODO: we might need a command interpreter where side-effect happens so that the commands being passed around is a serializable object (functional core) not ones that contain a function.

+### Key Combo (keyCombo)
+A data structure representing a set of keys (like `⇧⌘P`) pressed in the same time.

+### Keybinding
+A mapping of a key combo to a command - i.e. when a key combo is pressed, what command it will issue.

 ## Todos

 - [ ] Setup [devtron](https://github.com/electron/devtron) and ensure that it works with webpack - i.e. `__dirname`